Concept and design by Marco Simonetti

 (CAS Design Technologies 2019, ZHdK)

-Cognition and perception
+Cognition and Perception

 The question arises as to how strongly certain aspects of the information society can influence the cognitive functions of the individual.
 Nowadays, visual perception (image, text, video, etc.) plays an important role, ranging from fundamental overload to the development of new competencies (Ballstaedt, 2019).
-The risks of possible adverse effects (astroturfing, filter bubbles, etc.) increase as digitalization progresses, as the loss of control over one’s data progresses and technology actors develop increasingly complex algorithms that make independent decisions.
-Despite regulatory measures, the balance of power is unmistakably one-sided and the use of data intransparent.
+The risks of possible adverse effects (astroturfing, filter bubbles, etc.) increase as digitalization progresses, since the loss of control over one’s data progresses and technology actors develop increasingly complex algorithms that make independent decisions.
+Despite regulatory measures, the balance of power is unmistakably one-sided and the use of data is non-transparent.

 Back to the analog?